Deploying

 Before you deploy

-Open app/.server/app.js
+Open app/_server/app.js

-import { createApp } from '@kottster/server';
+import { createApp, createIdentityProvider } from '@kottster/server';

-import schema from '../../app-schema.json';
+import schema from '../../kottster-app.json';

 export const app = createApp({